dandersondea/Google-Docs-Multiline-Editing/README.md

 #### `line_switching.html`

 1. Establishes keyboard listeners that trigger `line_switching.gs` when Alt / Option (⌥) + Up (↑) / Down (↓) are clicked.
-2. Debounces move line requests and, while a request is running, batches subsequent requests into a single call to be run upon successful completion of the running request.
+2. Debounces line shifting requests and, while a request is running, batches subsequent requests into a single call to be run upon successful completion of the running request.

 ### ui/